Fifty Three Matrix Factorizations: A systematic approach: Acknowledgements

 \section{Acknowledgements}

 We thank David Vogan, Sigurður Helgason, and Pavel Etingof for so much about the history, notation, and ideas connecting the Cartan decomposition and generalized Cartan decomposition to matrix factorizations.
+We thank Robert Gilmore for interesting conversations at Drexel University back in 2013.
 So much divides the applied and the pure, but so much more can unify.
 This work represents a bridge.
 We also thank David Sanders and Bernie Wang for comments on early versions of this manuscript.

 We thank NSF grants OAC-1835443, SII-2029670, and PHY-2021825 for financial support.

 \addtocontents{toc}{ }